Rockwell-Holbrook/ticket_to_ride/README.md

 - game setup including the selection of 2 or 3 destination cards
 - the Chat feature.
 2. In the client side only: Implement all views for displaying game state except the game summary (the last view).
-Demonstrate that views are updated for any modification to the client model for any part of the game except the game summary (the last view).
+Demonstrate that views are updated for any modification to the client com.example.shared.model for any part of the game except the game summary (the last view).
 (The server side of these views will be implemented in the next phase).
 3. Understand how to create and document a design.